 - Kristin Stoneking, Co-Chair, PhD student, former trustee

-- Uriah Kim, GTU Interim President, CDF, GTU alumnus
+- Uriah Kim, GTU President, CDF, GTU alumnus

 - Dale Lum, Esq., trustee